Skip to main content

 • Phone numbers (customer_number, to_number) - Phone calls only

-• Customer data (customer_name, customer_email) - Only if caller exists as a contact in your system
+• Customer data (customer_name, customer_email) - Only if the conversation is linked to a contact

 • Conversation transcript - Only if transcription is enabled